SCCA RallyCross: Modified

-Constructor
+Truck

+Added in July of 2025, the Truck Category is the newest class, open to rear wheel drive (RWD) pickup trucks.
+All modifications from the Prepared Category are allowed.
+The truck class is the only class with a homologation requirement, with a minimum of 4,000 vehicles sold to the public in the United States within a 36-month period.
+Certain unique requirements exist for the truck class, including: a manufacturer's GVWR less than 6,000 lbs., a naturally aspirated engine with a displacement no more than 4,800 cubic centimeters (4.8 liters), a minimum width no less than 95% of the truck's height, and a truck bed behind and separate from the cabin of the truck.

+Constructors (Exhibition Only)

 This category was officially recognized in 2018 to allow vehicles other than standard production vehicles, such as Dune Buggies, Sandrails, Kit Cars, fabricated tube-frame vehicles and other custom built vehicles to enter RallyCross competition.
 In 2022, the rulebook was amended to include vehicles modified "in excess of the Modified Category requirements."
 Like the previous 3 categories, the Constructor class is separated, but only into two-wheel-drive and four-wheel-drive classes, with no distinction between front-wheel-drive and rear-wheel-drive.
+This class is not offered at national events.